BackupTheBerlios/subnant-svn/trunk/README.txt

     to create repositories to standard, automatically included in backups

-  * Provide hook-script functionality similar to Subversion's own scripts, but without the need for 3rd party tools (Perl,Python,sendmail,etc)
+  * Provide hook-script functionality similar to Subversion's own scripts, but without the need for third party tools (Perl,Python,sendmail,etc)

 Pre-requisites: